fortinet/aws-cloudformation-templates/LambdaAA-RouteFailover/6.0/README.md

   * [PAYG Marketplace Listing](https://aws.amazon.com/marketplace/pp/B00PCZSWDA)
 2. The solution requires 2 EIPs to be created so ensure the AWS region being used has available capacity.
 Reference [AWS Documentation](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-resource-limits.html) for more information on EC2 resource limits and how to request increases.
 3. If BYOL licensing is to be used, ensure these licenses have been registered on the support site.
 Reference the VM license registration process PDF in this [KB Article](http://kb.fortinet.com/kb/microsites/search.do?cmd=displayKC&docType=kc&externalId=FD32312).
+4. If BYOL licensing is to be used, **create a new S3 bucket in the same region where the template will be deployed** and upload these licenses to the root directory.
-4. If deploying into an existing VPC that was not created with the 'NewVPC_BaseSetup.template', ensure that DNS resolution and DNS hostname support is enabled for the VPC.
+5. If deploying into an existing VPC that was not created with the 'NewVPC_BaseSetup.template', ensure that DNS resolution and DNS hostname support is enabled for the VPC.
 Reference [AWS Documentation](https://docs.aws.amazon.com/vpc/latest/userguide/vpce-interface.html#vpce-private-dns) for further information.

 Once the prerequisites have been satisfied, download a local copy of the relevant template for your deployment and login to your account in the AWS console.